KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 ..

-  h.
-Modify <NIFI_HOME>/conf/nifi.properties and update the port NiFi runs on.
+8. Modify <NIFI_HOME>/conf/nifi.properties and update the port NiFi runs on.

 .. code-block:: shell